SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

      <img src="img/Send_Asset_Link_to_Customer_in_App_Step_7.png" alt="Send Asset Link to Customer Step 7" width="280" height="550">
    </p><br>

+8. When the link is open, the Public Form will show as the image below.

 **Related Articles**<br>
 - [How to Add New Customer?](Add_New_Customer.md)